Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations

-Trapping antiprotons in Penning-Malmberg traps is now routine at the AD-ELENA facility at CERN \cite{carli2022elena}.
-The study of antiprotonic atom annihilations occurring within ion traps was first proposed by Wada and Yamazaki ~\cite{wada2004technical}.
-Building on this idea, the PUMA project, currently under development, aims to probe the nuclear periphery of short-lived nuclei produced at ISOLDE by measuring the net charge of mesons from the annihilation events occurring in a portable trap.
-With this approach they will explore the region 2-2.5~fm from the half-density radius \cite{aumann2022puma}.
-A complementary approach, presented here, involves the direct capture and spectrometry of recoil-filtered cold annihilation fragments in a trap.
-The mass spectrometry of the captured cold fragments will enable a novel tool for exploring the extreme peripheral region 3~fm from the half-density radius, while filtering events where high energy mesons strongly interact with the residual nucleus, by the fragment recoil energy.
-The high charge state of annihilation fragments, resulting from the Auger cascade, enables their efficient capture within a Penning-Malmberg trap, as confirmed by recent simulations \cite{kornakov2023synthesis}.
-Furthermore, these often radioactive highly charged ions (HCIs), if captured, are valuable systems for precision studies of fundamental interactions \cite{morgner2023stringent,schweiger2024penning,blaum2020perspectives,kimura2023hyperfine}, with potential applications in quantum metrology \cite{Sara2025}.
+As a result of the technical advancements at the AD-ELENA facility at CERN, the cooling, trapping and accumulation of millions of antiprotons in Penning-Malmberg traps is now routine \cite{carli2022elena,caravita2025cernadelenaantimatterprogram}.
+This has opened the possibilities for studies of antiprotonic atoms formed in a controlled Ultra-High-Vacuum (UHV) environment, as first proposed by Wada and Yamazaki~\cite{wada2004technical}.
+More recently, the PUMA experiment at CERN is aiming at probing the nuclear periphery of short-lived radioactive nuclei using trapped antiprotons, by measuring the net charge of mesons from the annihilation.
+This method explores a region $\sim$2-2.5~fm from the nuclear half-density radius~\cite{aumann2022puma}.
+A complementary approach, conceptually outlined here, aims at the direct capture and time-of-flight (TOF) spectrometry of recoil-filtered cold annihilation fragments in a trap.
+This technique allows for the in-situ trapping of charged species resulting from the antiproton annihilation, including both nuclear annihilation fragments and ions produced via the ionization of the trap environment.
+Specifically, the envisioned mass spectrometry of the captured cold fragments will enable a novel tool for probing the outer peripheral region $\sim$3~fm beyond the half-density radius, while filtering events where high energy mesons strongly interact with the residual nucleus, by the cold fragment recoil energy.
+Antiproton-based probes of the neutron periphery are known to involve sizable model dependence~\cite{Wycech1996}, including assumptions about the annihilation mechanism, fragment survival, and bound-state antiproton overlap with the nuclear matter distribution.
+This approach could help constrain these model dependencies through simultaneous charge and mass measurements of recoil-filtered annihilation fragments.
+The high charge-state of annihilation fragments, as a result of the Meitner-Auger cascade, enables their efficient capture within a Penning-Malmberg trap, as indicated by recent simulations~\cite{kornakov2023synthesis}.
+Furthermore, these often radioactive highly charged ions (HCIs), if captured, are valuable systems for precision studies of fundamental interactions and metrology~\cite{morgner2023stringent,schweiger2024penning,Micke2020,blaum2020perspectives,kimura2023hyperfine,Sara2025}.